 To make a cola-free Long Island Iced Tea, we simply sub cola with brewed black tea instead.
 To compensate for the loss of sugar, we add some agave nectar to the mix to sweeten things up.
 Alternatively, you could use sweetened black iced tea - it's up to you!

-I don’t mind the lack of carbonation without the cola – I actually think this tastes great without carbonation.
-However, if you’d like, you can top off your drink with soda water, or even one of our favorite Lemon Spindrift Sparkling Waters.
-(P.S. – check out these super easy vodka cocktails made with Spindrift – so good!)
+I don't mind the lack of carbonation without the cola - I actually think this tastes great without carbonation.
+However, if you'd like, you can top off your drink with soda/sparkling water.

-This cocktail (and literally any other cocktail, ever) will benefit greatly from fresh citrus juice.
-I promise, it’s well worth the extra 30 seconds of effort!
+This cocktail (and literally any other cocktail, ever) benefits tremendously from fresh citrus juice.
+Please don't use the stuff that comes in a bottle - it really just doesn't compare to fresh.
+I promise, it's well worth the extra 30 seconds of effort!

 Our handheld citrus juicer is one of our most-used kitchen tools.
 It's easy to clean and makes juicing citrus a breeze.
 We use it at least once a day, and I'd highly suggest purchasing one if you use a lot of citrus in your cooking!